SmileiPIC/tutorials/perfs_parallel_computing.rst

   export OMP_SCHEDULE=static
   mpirun -np 1 smilei beam_2d.py

-With the ``dynamic`` scheduling, threads operates patches one by one in the patches pool while patches are not treated.
+With the ``dynamic`` scheduling, threads operate patches one by one in the patches pool while all patches are not treated.
 It's interesting, because the cost of 2 patches regarding particles operation can vary a lot.

 With the ``static`` scheduling, the pool is divided with the number of threads, then the first thread operate the first package and so on.
 If all loaded patches are in the same package, the parallelism is annihilated.